Combee Settlement, Florida

 Combee Settlement is a census-designated place and unincorporated area in Polk County, Florida, United States.
-The population was 5,436 at the 2000 census.
+As of the 2020 census, Combee Settlement had a population of 5,911.
 It is part of the Lakeland-Winter Haven Metropolitan Statistical Area.
 The area includes the separate unincorporated community of Country Club Estates.

-ZIP code

-The ZIP code for Combee Settlement is 33801.

 Geography

-Combee Settlement is located at (28.058007, -81.909473); or about 3 miles ENE of Lakeland.
+Combee Settlement is located approximately three miles ENE of Lakeland.

 According to the United States Census Bureau, the CDP has a total area of 5.5 km^{2} (2.1 mi^{2}), all land.